PopovEvgeniy/sdcopy/readme.txt

 Program usage

 This software is a text interface/console program.
 Let's look at command line argument.

 The first argument is an input file name.
 The second argument is an output file name.

-3hd argument is buffer length in megabytes.
+3rd argument is buffer length in megabytes.
 It is an unsigned decimal value.
-Maximum buffer length is 512 megabytes.
-Minimum buffer length is 1 megabyte.
+The maximum buffer length is 512 megabytes.
+The minimum buffer length is 1 megabyte.

-4hd argument is start offset in bytes.
+The 4rd argument is the start offset in bytes.
 It is an unsigned decimal value.
 1 is the first byte.
 Start offset is an optional argument.
 The start offset is first byte by default.

-5hd argument is data end offset.
+5rd argument is data end offset.
 It is an unsigned decimal value.
 End offset is optional.
 End offset is equivalent to input file size by default.

 Exit codes

-0 - Operation successfully complete.
+0 - Operation successfully completed.
 1 - Can't open input file.
 2 - Can't create or open output file.
 3 - Can't allocate memory.